 Editorial and advertising policy

-I do accept advertising and sponsored posts (although those posts will be written by me and will be clearly marked as sponsored).
-Ads are ads, content is content, and on my site the two are clearly distinct.
-Ads also must be to G-rated sites.
+I do accept sponsored posts (although those posts will be written by me and will be clearly marked as sponsored).

 This is not a product review site, but from time to time I may make mention of a product or book that has the potential to make traveling with kids easier or better.
 If the product was sent to me for free, I always disclose that information.

 I do take trips that are sponsored or paid for by airlines, resorts, or other tourist attractions.
 I always share when this is the case and am explicit about who paid for what.
 I also keep my writing relevant and honest so that you know you are getting a fair review.
 (That means sometimes I say I don’t like things.
 But I also say why).
 And I’ll never accept money to plug a product, book, or destination that I haven’t used, read, or visited myself.

 Think you’ve got a product I’d like to use or place to visit that I’d like?
 Let me know – but please make sure it is relevant and relates somehow to travel.